Computers cannot preserve data.

 extant drivers for this ancient device, and do they work on current operating

 systems?
 What filesystem was used on the storage medium?
-How is the data in a
+How are the data in a

 given file structured?
 Even if a file's contents are just "text", how is that